Imagen dinámica

 The Biography: Weaving Your Character’s Past

 With the psychological and physical profiles well-defined, it’s time to take the next step: writing your character’s biography.
-This third-person narrative will allow you to explore and establish your creation’s background, giving them a rich and coherent history.
+This third-person narrative will allow you to explore and establish your creation’s background, giving it a rich and coherent history.

 When writing the biography, consider including: